 Greece’s largest island, Crete, can be intimidating for those traveling there if they do not plan ahead.
 These 7 days in Crete itinerary will help you plan your trip.
 It will include where to stay, things to do, and more!

 This post is from Gabi Ancarola at The Tiny Book.
+She lives on Crete and is an absolute expert on the place!

 What to Know Before Traveling to Crete

-The island of Crete, the biggest island in Greece, is located in the southern area of the Mediterranean and is bordered on the North by the Sea of Crete and by the Libyan sea to its South.
+The island of Crete, the biggest island in Greece, is located in the southern area of the Mediterranean and is bordered on the North by the Sea of Crete and by the Libyan Sea to its South.

 The island has a somewhat oblong shape and it’s divided into four different regions.